-systematic, independent and documented process for obtaining audit evidence and evaluating it objectively to determine the extent to which audit criteria are fulfilled
+systematic, independent and documented process for obtaining objective evidence and evaluating it objectively to determine the extent to which audit criteria are fulfilled

+1 The fundamental elements of an audit include the determination of the conformance of an object according to a procedure carried out by personnel not being responsible for the object audited.

+2 An audit can be an internal audit (first party), or an external audit (second party or third party), and it can be a combined audit or a joint audit.

-1 Internal audits, sometimes called first-party audits, are conducted by, or on behalf of, the organization itself for management review and other internal purposes, and may form the basis for an organization’s declaration of conformity.
-In many cases, particularly in smaller organizations, independence can be demonstrated by the freedom from responsibility for the activity being audited.
+3 Internal audits, sometimes called first-party audits, are conducted by, or on behalf of, the organization itself for management review and other internal purposes, and can form the basis for an organization’s declaration of conformance.
+Independence can be demonstrated by the freedom from responsibility for the activity being audited.

-2 External audits include those generally termed second- and third-party audits.
-Second-party audits are conducted by parties having an interest in the organization, such as customers, or by other persons on their behalf.
-Third-party audits are conducted by external, independent auditing organizations, such as those providing certification/registration of conformity to ISO 9001 or ISO 14001.
+4 External audits include those generally called second- and third-party audits.
+Second party audits are conducted by parties having an interest in the organization, such as customers, or by other persons on their behalf.
+Third-party audits are conducted by external, independent auditing organizations, such as those providing certification/registration of conformance or governmental agencies.

-3 When quality and environmental management systems are audited together, this is termed “combined audit”.

-4 When two or more auditing organizations cooperate to audit a single auditee jointly, this is termed “joint audit”.
+5 The terms “conformance” and “conformity” are synonymous.
+The term “conformance” is recommended in ECSS.

-[ISO 9000:2005]
+[ISO 9000:2015]

 audit criteria

-set of policies, procedures or requirements

-Audit criteria are used as a reference against which audit evidence is compared.
+set of policies, procedures or requirements used as a reference against which objective evidence is compared

-[ISO 9000:2005]
+[ISO 9000:2015]

 audit evidence